bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-00.md

 ### Download and Install Greenfoot and BlueJ:

-* Download and install Greenfoot as described on their page: [http://www.greenfoot.org/download](http://www.greenfoot.org/download) - the most convenient way will be to install the dedicated version for your operating system.
+* Download and install Greenfoot as described on their page: [http://www.greenfoot.org/download](http://www.greenfoot.org/download).

 * Download and install BlueJ as described on the BlueJ page: http://bluej.org.
 You will need BlueJ starting with Lab 02.

-* If you want to save space, you can download and install Java and the pure Java Versions of Greenfoot and BlueJ.
-This is a tad more complicated.
-Follow the instructions on the Greenfoot and BlueJ site.

 ## Assignment

+### 0. Logbook

+Take something out of the bag near the entrance of the lab and find your lab group for today.
+Register to the group on Moodle.

 ### 1. Logbook

 You need to get used to keeping a logbook in the lab.
 It can be analog (i.e. on paper) or digital.
 Make sure that you label and date your logbook.
 Keep track of everything you do in the logbook - even if you are really excited and want to keep playing.
 You will save time later if you can easily retrace your steps.
-Your lab leader will show you how to set up an online logbook.
 Make a logbook for today and take notes on what we do.
 This will be turned in as a lab report this week.
-Don't forget your name!

 ### 2. Logging in and Getting Ready for the Exercises

-Now that you have your HTW username, you also have a home directory.
+0. Now that you have your HTW username, you also have a home directory.
 This is where all your files can be placed.
 You can access it both from Windows and Linux (Ubuntu).

 After you have logged in, look around - where do you find a browser?
 How many browsers are there?
-Is there any way to print from the lab?
 How do you make a screen shot?
 How can you make a pdf file?
 Where is the Java JDK installed?
 Note down the path.
 Open up a command line and find out the active java version by typing

     > java -version

-### 3. Examine Greenfoot

 1. [Download the Kara Scenarios][1] from github: use the "Download ZIP" button in the lower right corner if you're not familiar with git and github or use [this direct link](https://github.com/htw-imi-info1/kara/archive/ws2016.zip).
 You will use the scenarios 01-01 through 01-08 for this lab.

 2. Read through [Worksheet 1](../../material/info1-02-worksheet-kara-1.pdf)
 We've already started working on Worksheet 1 in class.

 3. Remember to have a logbook while working:
 Note down the steps you've taken, including those that failed.
 Read through the whole assignment first, before starting to work.

+### 3. Examine Greenfoot

-0. Open one of the scenarios.
+0. Open one of the scenarios you downloaded.

 1. Examine the Greenfoot environment.
 Right-Click on every object/actor in the World and the World and Actor classes on the right hand side.
 How can you call the Kara actions and sensors directly?
 What happens if you call a sensor directly?
 How do you find out the actual state of Kara apart from looking at the screen?
 How are the directions stored, e.g. if Kara faces upwards?

 2. How do you change the World (e.g. add a mushroom) and save the changed World such that your changes are still there after a click on the reset or compile buttons?

-If you want/need to read more about Greenfoot Kara, you find a detailed tutorial [here](http://code.makery.ch/library/greenfoot-kara/).
-- it's also available [in german](http://code.makery.ch/library/greenfoot-kara/de/).
+If you want/need to read more about Greenfoot Kara, you find a detailed tutorial [here](http://code.makery.ch/library/greenfoot-kara/) - it's also available [in german](http://code.makery.ch/library/greenfoot-kara/de/).
 NB: this tutorial contains the solutions for the assignments.
 Only use them after you've tried to solve it on your own.
 They might be slightly different though, as the worksheet was based on an older version of the tutorial.

 ### 4. Solve one of the exercises.